An Open Letter to the Church Leadership

 One of the reasons I write these things is because I want to see those who claim to be followers of Jesus actually obeying Jesus.
 The world needs more love and kindness.
 With this I'm sure every sane person agrees.

 But I also I write these things because of the way some of you treat those you disagree with.
 Some of you have treated some very godly men and women shamefully.
 Why?
 Because you did not judge them by their obedience to Christ, you judged them by their adherence to your own doctrines.
 Some of you are so convinced that you are right and others are wrong that you think that anyone who agrees with you is agreeing with God, and anyone who is against what you teach is against God.
 Were not our minds corrupted by the fall?
 Is it possible that even after much study you could be wrong?
-No doubt some of those you claim are heretics actually are heretics, but that does not justify treating them badly.
+No doubt some of those you claim are heretics actually are heretics, but that does not justify treating them unfairly.

 Be careful that in your zeal you do not fall into the trap Calvin fell into (See "A Legacy of Fear and Persecution" in Thomas Talbott's book The Inescapable Love of God).